mattneub/RubyFrontier/README.md

 2. All my own sites build correctly.

 Therefore I now permit use of RubyFrontier under Ruby 1.9.3.
-As of this point (version 1.1.1) I am quite confident about this feature.
+As of this point (version 1.1.1 and later) I am quite confident about this feature.
 If you do encounter an issue, please [report][] it.
 If the Ruby 1.9.3 tweaks worry you, stick with Ruby 1.8.7 and use commit 611d787958, but in my opinion the current version is better, under both Ruby 1.8.7 and Ruby 1.9.3.

 Various parts of RubyFrontier, and the demonstration sites, use various libraries and gems, some of which you may not have installed.
 Many of these are initially "weak-linked", meaning that it is not a fatal error to lack them, but you'll probably want to install them anyway, as doing so can do no harm.
 For example, the part of RubyFrontier that deals with images uses the `dimensions` gem to get the dimensions of images, but you do not need to install the `dimensions` gem immediately - RubyFrontier will complain of its absence to you, but it will work just fine nevertheless as long as your Web sites have no images.